 If you have never had chicken pox, you should avoid contact with anyone who has herpes zoster.
 There is a vaccine for chicken pox, but it has not yet been used on a large scale.

 Ask your doctor about the following medicines, vitamins and minerals for the treatment or prevention of herpes infections:

-- Aciclovir is available in tablets, ointment and injectable solutions; the side effects are rare and are restricted to nausea and headaches.
+- Aciclovir It is available in tablets, ointment and injectable solutions; side effects are rare and are limited to nausea and headaches.

-- valacyclovir is an experimental version of acyclovir, which has better oral absorption.
-There is no in Brazil.
+- valacyclovir It is a trial version of acyclovir, which has better oral absorption.
+There are in Brazil.

-- famciclovir is a version of acyclovir that has better oral absorption.
-There is no in Brazil.
+- famciclovir It is a version of acyclovir shows better oral absorbability.
+There are in Brazil.

 Does HIV + PATIENT HAVE A GREATER CHANCE TO PICK UP HERPES?
 THERE IS HEALING?

-There is no cure, as the infection may remain dormant for years and
+There is no cure, because the infection may remain latent for years and

 then reactivated.
 Patients with HIV, because they have immunodeficiency, are more likely to have severe and widespread recurrent infections.
 It is not that the HIV positive patient is more likely to catch "herpes"; active genital herpes can increase the risk of sexual transmission and acquisition of HIV infection.
 Anogenital ulcers reduce the epithelial barrier to HIV.